codentell/cwc-frontend-course/content/01-html-git-github-module/activities/day-03/_index.md

 tags = ["html", "css", "git"]
 +++

+# 1.3 Lesson Plan: CSS Layout and the Box Model

 ## Overview

 Today's lesson will delve further into CSS.
 Students will be introduced to the box model and learn how to customize layout using the `display` and `position` properties.
 Collaborate on a mini-project that reinforces HTML and CSS fundamentals.